ldkong1205/LaserMix/docs/INSTALL.md

 ### General Requirements

 This codebase is tested with `torch==1.10.1` and `torchvision==0.11.2`, with `CUDA 11.3`.
-In order to successfully reproduce the results reported in our paper, we recommend you to follow the exact same versions.
+In order to successfully reproduce the results reported in our paper, we recommend you to follow the exact same configuation with us.
 However, similar versions that came out lately should be good as well.

 ### Range View

 For the **range view option**, we use [FIDNet](https://github.com/placeforyiming/IROS21-FIDNet-SemanticKITTI) as the LiDAR segmentation backbone.
 We adopt its *ResNet34-point* variant as recommended in the [original paper](https://arxiv.org/abs/2109.03787), which contains `6.05M` parameters.
-The resolutions of the rasterized range image are set as `32x1920` for nuScenes and `64x2048` for SemanticKITTI/ScribbleKITTI.
+The resolutions of the rasterized range image are set as `32x1920` for nuScenes and `64x2048` for SemanticKITTI and ScribbleKITTI.

 ### Voxel